Montalbano Pasta Ncasciata Recipe

 Ricotta Salata Cheese (Salted Ricotta Cheese)

 This type of ricotta is usually used as a topping for pasta dishes like Pasta alla Norma (Pasta Ncasciata), or as a topping for pizza.
 It can also be grated over risotto or salads.
-It’s also a great addition to sandwiches or as a snack cheese, it can be enjoyed on its own with a glass of wine.
+It’s also a great addition to sandwiches or as a snack cheese, and it can be enjoyed on its own with a glass of wine.

 Furthermore, it is a versatile cheese that can be used in both sweet and savory dishes, and it is a popular ingredient in Sicilian and southern Italian cuisine.
 Traditionally it is made with sheep milk, but now it’s also made with cow milk, which gives a milder taste.